gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 ## Introduction

-The English economist G. L. S. Shackle was an important heterodox thinker who was influenced by and influenced both Keynesians and Austrians.
+The English economist G.L.S.
+Shackle was an important heterodox thinker who was influenced by and influenced both Keynesians and Austrians.
 He was a student of F.A.
 Hayek at the LSE, at careful reader of Keynes, and close colleague of Ludwig Lachmann.